-Some people argued that making a general file manager application was “easy” and the author of fman had spent way too much time making such a simple app.
+Some argued that making a general file manager application was “easy” and the author of fman had spent way too much time making such a simple app.

-Wrong!
+Yes, you’re wrong.
 Anyone who goes to make a tool as general and versatile as a file manager deserves huge respect.

 Doing a UI prototype for two pane file list that lets you browse files is EASY.
 Making a file manager that actually helps you manage files is HARD.